Why do some referral programs fail while others succeed?

 Clients are more likely to refer you to others if you can show you have what it takes to address their needs.

-Bench makes a convincing case by presenting glowing testimonials from past or existing clients on their refer-a-friend landing page.
+Bench makes a convincing case by presenting glowing social proof in the form of testimonials from past or existing clients on their refer-a-friend landing page.

 When referral prospects scroll down on the landing page, this is what they see: